CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 While a set-associative cache is good, there are still access patterns that can lead to poor performance.
 If we access cache lines that all happen to map to the same set, there are still on _M_ places to put them.
 This tends to happen with power of 2 stride access patterns.
 The mappings of cache blocks to sets is fairly simple.
 When we increase the power of two of our stride, the cache lines we access are mapped to fewer and fewer sets, leading to greater contention.

+### The Four Types of Cache Misses

+Cache misses are typically grouped into 4 categories:
+- Cold-start
+- Capacity
+- Coherence
+- Conflict

+Cold-start misses are intuitive.
+If we've never accessed a piece of data before, it's unlikely to be in our cache.
+However, hardware and software prefetching mechanisms help programmers avoid some of these misses.

+Capacity misses occur because the data we are accessing is simply larger than what will fit inside of our cache.
+If our cache is only 32kB, it's not going to be able to hold a 1GB array.

+Coherence misses are slightly more complicated, as they are the result of multiple threads writing data to the same cache lines.
+For more information about this, check out my previous blog post on false sharing.

+Conflict misses deal with the structure of our caches, and will be the primary subject of this post.
+Conflict misses occur even when there is unused space in the cache.
+The problem is that modern caches are set-associative.
+Cache lines may end up kicking each other out of the cache when they get mapped to the same set.

 ## Benchmarking and Profiling

 The following results were collected using [Google Benchmark](https://github.com/google/benchmark) and the [perf Linux profiler](https://perf.wiki.kernel.org/index.php/Main_Page).
 Each of our benchmarks follows the following form, and was compiled using: